pynucastro/pynucastro/README.md

 * create a Ydot() class that can both output dYdt[nucleus] and evaluate dYdt.

-* draw a diagram of the nuclei in a RateCollection along with arrows indicating the flows

-  - use NetworkX for this -- nuclei are nodes, positioned along Z-N plane and colored according to dYdt
+* color the edges on the `RateCollection` plot according to which nuclear process they are (e.g., a,p), and add a legend showing the basics